Orange-OpenSource/a11y-guidelines/web_EN/inputs/md/fondamentaux-tech.md

 ## 25. Ensure the user keeps control during interactions

 **Target: **Everyone, especially those who are visually impaired, cognitive or with attention deficit.
 **When: **early in the design phase and during development.

 **Description: **
-Do not induce a change of context when setting the focus on an element, entering data or activating a form element without this change being predictable (button) or the user has been warned.
+- Do not induce a change of context when setting the focus on an element, entering data or activating a form element without this change being predictable (button) or the user has been warned.

-Do not impose on the user a time limit to perform an action and must be able to extend a given time to perform an action.
+- Do not impose on the user a time limit to perform an action.
+This must be able to extend a time limit if appropriate.
+- If keyboard shortcuts based on a single key is available, it is necessary to take some measures to avoid possible conflicts with assistive technology.

 **Checklist:**
-If keyboard shortcuts are available, make sure that you can disable, modify these shortcuts or they can activated only when the component has focus.
+Regarding shortcuts, make sure that at least one of the following statements is true:

+- **turn off**: the shortcut can be turned off.
+- **modification**: a mechanism is available to remap the shortcut to use one or more non-printable keyboard characters (e.g. Ctrl, Alt, etc).
+- **focus activation**: the keyboard shortcut for a user interface component is only active when that component has focus.

 If content appears on mouse over or focus (eg tooltip), the user must be able to:

-- Hide this new content without the need to move the pointer or focus (eg with the <<kbd>esc.</kbd> key).
+- Hide this new content without the need to move the pointer or focus; eg with the <kbd>esc.</kbd> key (useful especially for screen magnifier users).
 - Move the mouse pointer on this new content without it disappearing.

-**User Objective: **
-Give all users control of the context changes related to their action and give them the necessary time to perform an action.
+**User Objective: ** give all users control of the context changes related to their action and give them the necessary time to perform an action.

-**Example: **
-A form must have a send button.
+**Example: ** a form must have a send button.
 It should not be sent automatically after the user input.

 **Reference <abbr>WCAG</abbr>&nbsp;:**
 - <a href="https://www.w3.org/TR/WCAG21/#content-on-hover-or-focus">1.4.13 Content on Hover or Focus</a>